trinodb/trino-admin/docs/quick-start-guide.rst

 *****************

-The following describes installing Presto on one or more nodes via the ``presto-admin`` software.
+The following describes installing Presto on one or more nodes via the ``trino-admin`` software.
 This is an alternative to the installation steps described at `prestosql.io <https://prestosql.io/docs/current/installation.html>`_.
-Using the ``presto-admin`` tool is the simplest and preferred method for installing and managing a Presto cluster.
+Using the ``trino-admin`` tool is the simplest and preferred method for installing and managing a Presto cluster.

 For a detailed explanation of all of the commands and their options, see